brechtvdv/Article-Open-Traffic-Lights/content/implementation.md

 There are four aspects on synchronizing archives with our specification for traffic lights data ([](#timeseries-archive)):

  1. archives need to harvest and optionally merge the Linked Data Fragments by following the provided hypermedia links in the Open Data interface
- 2. a hypermedia link is added to it's previous harvested fragment
+ 2. a hypermedia link is added to its previous harvested fragment
  3. an access URL is exposed by the archive that redirects to the latest harvested fragment
  4. the last published fragment of the Open Data interface links to this access URL so the Linked Open Data interface constitutes with the archive